ICGC-TCGA-PanCancer/cli/QuickStart.md

 #### There is a worker that is stuck in a bad state and I need to get rid of it.

 Normally, Worker VM are removed from the fleet when they have finished working.
-Workers that fail and get stuck in a bad state may need to be manually removed from the fleet.
+Failed workers are usually cleaned up automatically as well.
+If it happens that a worker gets stuck in a bad state and cannot be removed automatically, you may need to manually remove it from the fleet.

 To remove a Worker VM from the fleet, create a file named `kill-list.json`.
 This will will contain a _list_ of IP addresses of any Worker VMs that need to be removed: